groue/GRDBCombine/README.md

 **Requirements**: iOS 13.0+ / macOS 10.15+ / watchOS 6.0+ &bull; Swift 5.1+ / Xcode 11.0 beta 4

-**Don't use in production** - this is beta software.
+:construction: **Don't use in production** - this is beta software.

-**Please provide feedback** - this is how experimental software turns into robust and reliable solutions that help us doing our everyday job.
+:mega: **Please provide feedback** - this is how experimental software turns into robust and reliable solutions that help us doing our everyday job.

 ---